RSS Feed

 Fresh Acai Berry Juice

-A talk about Acai origins wouldn’t be complete without mentioning Belém.
-With a population of about 1.3 million, it is the main city in the Amazon estuary and considered as the world center of Acai.
-It was estimated that over 200,000 liters of fresh Acai liquid is consumed each day, making the drink even more popular than milk.
-Since Acai is harvested and consumed within 24 hours, a massive facility was built in Belém that employs about 30,000 people, providing the population with fresh Acai on a daily basis, not to mention a source of income for the workers.
-The boom in Acai over the past decade has had more impact than merely changing the eating habits of health conscious people.
-Agronomists have also made headway in developing methods of cultivating Acai with high yields.
-Over the last five years, Acai production in the region has tripled and brought livelihood to impoverished rural areas.
-To date, Belem has at least 60 factories that export Acai.
+berry.(11) It is estimated that over 200,000 liters of fresh acai berry liquid is consumed each day, making the drink even more popular than milk.(12) Since acai berry is harvested and consumed within 24 hours, a massive facility was built in Belém that employs about 30,000 people, providing the population with fresh acai berries and a daily source of income.(13) The boom in acai berry over the past decade has had more impact than merely changing the eating habits of health conscious people.
+Agronomists have also made headway in developing methods of cultivating acai berry with high yields.
+During the last decade, acai berry production in the region has tripled and brought livelihood to the impoverished rural areas.
+To date, Belem has at least 60 factories that export acai berry.(14)

 Carlos Gracie